HopeforJustice/main/src/plugins/give-stripe/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 2.4.0: August 19th, 2021 =
+* New: Added support for the new Stripe account management UI introduced in GiveWP 2.13.0
+* Fix: Fixed Apple Pay and Google Pay on subdirectory multisites

 = 2.3.1: June 8th, 2021 =
 * Fix: Stripe iDEAL "Return to Merchant" button no longer leads to Failed Donation page